Last Updated: April 13, 2021, 10:07 p.m. Central Standard Time

 The Keep Food Pantry (On Campus)

 The Keep is in the basement of Luther Memorial Church.
-They are closed for this week due to spring break, but plan to be open starting next week.
 They are available on Thursdays from 3:30 pm – 6:30 pm.
 Bring along your student ID.

 Catholic Multicultural Center Food Pantry